Dre Campbell Farm

 11. Soapy Water

 Soapy water is a simple home remedy for spittlebugs.
-However, spraying it directly on them may not work as with smaller, soft-bodied insects.
+However, spraying it directly on them may not work as well as it does on smaller, soft-bodied insects.

 Spittlebugs will suffocate if you drop them directly into soapy water.
 So, mix some dish soap, like Dawn, with water.